arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Discussion Questions:**

-1. What are the implications for sweepstakes reproduction on how we model evolutionary processes in the ocean?
+1. What are the implications of sweepstakes reproduction for how we model evolutionary processes in the ocean?

 2. Given the complexity of marine dispersal dynamics, do you think that we as a field should adopt the Bradburd et al approach for characterizing population structure?